dethcrypto/dethcode/CONTRIBUTING.md

 compilation meant for hosting it online.

-All packages (currently one) except of `@dethcrypto/ethereum-viewer-vscode-host` located in `packages/vscode-host` are managed by `pnpm`.
+All packages (currently one) except of `@dethcrypto/ethereum-viewer-vscode-host` located in `packages/vscode-host` are managed by `yarn`.
 As VSCode depends on Yarn, our `vscode-host` also needs Yarn.

 ### Step by step instructions